kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 - API is reviewed and accepted
 - Design COSI APIs to support Greenfield, Green/Brown Field, Brownfield and Static Driverless provisioning
-- Design COSI APIs to support authentication using access/secret keys, and IAM.
+- Design COSI APIs to support authentication using access/secret keys
 - Evaluate gaps, update KEP and conduct reviews for all design changes
 - Develop unit test cases to demonstrate that the above mentioned use cases work correctly